 1899, April 18 – the New York & Ottawa Bridge Company created to run the bridge crossing that would link the New York & Ottawa to the Ottawa & New York.

-1900, April 25 – the New York & Ottawa went into receivership.
+1900, April 25 – the New York & Ottawa RR went into receivership.

-1900, November 1 – the New York & Ottawa Bridge Company leased the bridges from the Ottawa & New York and Cornwall Bridge Company.
+1900, November 1 – the New York & Ottawa Bridge Company leased the bridges from the Ottawa & New York Ry and Cornwall Bridge Company.

 1902 – the Ontario Electric Railway was created to build an electric railway from Cornwall to Toronto.

-1902, April 18 – Cornwall Electric Street Railway was renamed Cornwall Street Railway, Light & Power Company, owned fully by Sun Life Assurance Company.
+1902, April 18 – Cornwall Electric Street Ry was renamed Cornwall Street Railway, Light & Power Company, owned fully by Sun Life Assurance Company.
 Added to its charter was the power to supply electricity to the town of Cornwall.

-1905 – Sun Life Assurance Company purchased the Stormont Electric Light & Power Company and placed its day by day operations under the Cornwall Street Railway Board of Managers.
-Cornwall Street Railway purchased a sweeper from the Montreal Park & Island Railway as their no. 2.
+1905 – Sun Life Assurance Company purchased the Stormont Electric Light & Power Company and placed its day by day operations under the Cornwall Street Ry Board of Managers.
+Cornwall Street Ry purchased a sweeper from the Montreal Park & Island Railway as their no. 2.
 The company would open a line on York Street from 2nd to 3rd streets to McGill Chair Company, another on Gloucester Street from 2nd northwards halfway to 3rd to serve Atchison & Company and a third from Pitt Street to Hodgins Lumber on the west side of the street between 8th and 9th streets.
 The Toronto Railway refused to allow Ontario Electric Ry to enter Toronto on their rails, so the charter went dormant.

-1906, July 22 – Grand Trunk changed from left to right hand running on double track sections.
+1906, July 22 – Grand Trunk Ry changed from left to right hand running on double track sections.
 The change involved considerable alteration in crossovers, switches and semaphore signals.

 1908, June 23 – the swing span of the North Ottawa & New York Railway Bridge collapsed after the Cornwall Canal experienced a break in its banks just to the west of the supporting pier.

-1908, August 4 – a temporary swing span was put into operation for the Ottawa & New York to cross the Cornwall Canal.
+1908, August 4 – a temporary swing span was put into operation for the Ottawa & New York Ry to cross the Cornwall Canal.

-1909 – The Ottawa & St. Lawrence Electric Railway was created to built from the Ontario/Quebec border along the St. Lawrence River through Cornwall, Brockville, Athens and end at Perth with a branch from Morrisburg to Ottawa.
+1909 – the Ottawa & St. Lawrence Electric Railway was created to built from the Ontario/Quebec border along the St. Lawrence River through Cornwall, Brockville, Athens and end at Perth with a branch from Morrisburg to Ottawa.

 1910 – the Cornwall & Hawkesbury Railway was created to build from Cornwall through Martintown and Alexandria to Hawkesbury and connect to Canadian Pacific’s line running along the north shore of the Ottawa River between Calumet and Grenville.

 1912, May – the Glengarry & Stormont Railway was created to link Cornwall with Canadian Pacific’s Toronto – Montreal line as well as have branches to Martintown, Williamstown and Lancaster.
-This was favoured over the Cornwall & Hawkesbury project.
+This was favoured over the Cornwall & Hawkesbury Ry project.

-1913, May 6 – the Ottawa & St. Lawrence Electric absorbed the North Lanark Railway, a company that was to link the rail line between Kingston and Renfrew to Ottawa.
+1913, May 6 – the Ottawa & St. Lawrence Electric Ry absorbed the North Lanark Railway, a company that was to link the rail line between Kingston and Renfrew to Ottawa.

-1913, May 8 – the Glengarry & Stormont was reincorporated to build from St-Polycarpe Junction through Williamstown to Cornwall.
+1913, May 8 – the Glengarry & Stormont Ry was reincorporated to build from St-Polycarpe Junction through Williamstown to Cornwall.

-1914, July 20 – New York Central & Hudson River was renamed to New York Central Railroad.
+1914, July 20 – New York Central & Hudson River RR was renamed to New York Central Railroad.

-1914, September 30 – the Ottawa & St. Lawrence Electric began construction in Russell.
+1914, September 30 – the Ottawa & St. Lawrence Electric Ry began construction in Russell.
 Only this initial work in the town was done and the project was abandoned.

 1916 – Cornwall Street Railway rebuilt their original street cars to closed cars, renumbering them.
 Nos.
 5 became 42; 6 to 45; 7 to 43; 8 to 46; 9 to 44; and 10 to 47.